WXGopher/chm-wiki/Configuration.md

 **An important note!** Do not prefix a number with zero (0).
 This is the octal prefix and it will cause the JSON parser to choke on lines that otherwise look fine.

+**Coordinate system** Currently, mesher produces meshes that projected in Albers Conic equal area.
+Support for full geographic exists, but there is an issue with computing surface normals.

+Regardless of input coordinate system **all** input points are specified in latitude and longitude in WSG84.

 The config file is structured into key:value pairs separated by commas.
 Key names are enclosed in quotes (" ").
 ```
 {